 GMHF is certified by the Department of Treasury as a Community Development Financial Institution (CDFI), and is a 501(c)(3) nonprofit organization founded in 1996 to address the affordable housing needs of Minnesota’s under-served areas including cities, towns, rural areas, and tribal nations.
 GMHF is rated Four-Star, AA Policy Plus by Aeris and is a member of the Federal Home Loan Bank of Des Moines.

-GMHF supports the creation of strong communities and affordable homes through making strategic investments and effective partnerships.
+Greater Minnesota Housing Fund (GMHF) supports the creation of strong communities and affordable homes through strategic investments and effective partnerships.
 GMHF is dedicated to social and racial justice and committed to advancing solutions that support equity for communities of color throughout Minnesota.